WELCOME BACK ADVENTURERS!

 CAN YOU BUILD A CANOE USING YOUR BODIES?

 Using just your bodies, can you make a canoe inspired by the illustration of a traditional canoe?
+You could do this as a whole class or in smaller groups.

 In groups of 4 - 5, find a space in the room, sitting in single file behind each other.
 Now you’re in your very own canoe.